MathildeHmn/color-app/README.md

 WARNING: To be able to consult the content of this project, select the master branch rather than the main branch.

-You can find trendy colors listed in a json file referenced in the JavaScript file (supporting code).
+You can find trendy colors listed in a JSON file referenced in the JavaScript file (supporting code).